ccolas/ccolas.github.io/_projects/2025-03-22-light_impressions.md

 featured_image: '/images/projects/light_impressions/img_17.jpg'
 ---

 Photography has two ways of capturing more light: opening the diaphragm wider, or keeping the shutter open longer.
-When you keep the shutter open, the image becomes an average of everything the camera sees during that time.
-This technique allows you to capture movement in a single frame rather than freezing an instant.
-I use this to record the paths that light creates --- sometimes from lights that are actually moving, like car headlights or spinning carnival rides, and sometimes from the way I deliberately move the camera while capturing mostly stationary lights.
-In this way, photography goes beyond simply documenting what's there --- it creates visual phenomena that don't exist in our normal perception, revealing patterns and movements invisible to the naked eye.
+Keeping the shutter open creates images that are the superposition of everything the camera saw; capturing patterns and movements we could not have perceived directly.

 Most of these shots were taken using the darkest settings available on my phone --- minimum ISO, smallest aperture, and a shutter speed that balances capturing movement without overexposing the image (typically between 1/8 and 1/2 secs).
-Some images feature an additional element: diffracting paper that creates the rainbow-like effects by splitting light into its spectrum of colors.
+Some images feature an additional element: diffracting paper that creates rainbow-like effects by splitting light into its spectrum of colors.

 <div class="gallery" data-columns="3">
     <img src="/images/projects/light_impressions/img_1.jpg">